gh-3/Code-with-Mosh/README.md

 # Code-with-Mosh

-in this course Mosh teache both on Mac and Windows.
+In this course Mosh teaches Python on both Mac and Windows.

 But I prepare (codes + notes) for Windows 10.